New Horizons Un-Limited Inc.

 - Floors - Remove loose area rugs, or be sure carpet is secured to the floor, remove clothing or other objects from the floor before retiring to prevent tripping on obstacles in the night.

 - Lighting - Locate lamps to be reached from bed.
-Provide nightlights for egress to bathroom or kitchen.
+Turn on nightlights before retiring for egress to bathroom or kitchen.

 - Clothing - Do not wear long nightwear or robes on which you may trip.
 Wear skid free slippers.